150+ Black Friday sales you can shop right now

 - Godiva: Take 25% off select delectable treats from the chocolatier.

-- Gravel: Take up to 40% everything, plus free shipping, at the travel brand’s biggest sale of the year.
+- Gravel: Take up to 40% off everything, plus get free shipping, at the travel brand’s biggest sale of the year.

-- Gravity Blankets: Take 20% of weighted blankets and more sitewide with code HOLIDAY2020.
+- Gravity Blankets: Take 20% off weighted blankets and more sitewide with code HOLIDAY2020.

 - GreenChef: Use code GCBF90 for $90 off the meal kit service, including free shipping.